Siemienik/XToolset/README.md

 Sample integration with `xlsx-import` are placed in [./samples](./samples) directory.
 Currently available:

 * [NodeJS sample](./samples/nodejs/) of **importing an invoice** - it is pure JS example which runs on nodejs.
+* [NodeJS + TS sample](./samples/nodejs-ts/) of **importing an invoice** - it is Typescript example that can be transpiled down to pure JS or run directly with ts-node.

 # The configuration: